Thank you to everyone who joined our appeal this summer!

 Once the display finishes, we will box each flower along with your Sunflower dedication card, with a bespoke graphic design created by Bells Scambler.
 These will then be available on designated collection dates so you can take yours home for your own garden display or to gift on to a loved one.

 This is the perfect way to support your local Hospice and have a lasting memory of your summer.
-To buy your sunflower please click HERE or call the Supporter Care team on 01524 382538 or email [email protected].
-You are also welcome to dedicate your sunflowers to loved ones.
+Orders for our sunflowers have now closed.

 Visiting the displays